TMJ Treatment St. George, MO

 Benefits of Physical Therapy for St. George, MO TMJ Dysfunction Patients

 Physical therapy is a powerful, non-invasive treatment option for Temporomandibular Joint Dysfunction (TMD) that addresses the root causes of TMJ pain and dysfunction.
 Through our specialized TMD therapy approach, St. George, MO patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
-Below are several important benefits of TMJ-focused physical therapy:
+Here are some of the key benefits of TMJ physical therapy:

 • Pain Relief: Our therapy techniques, from manual therapy to jaw-specific exercises, target the muscles and joints around the jaw to relieve pain and discomfort.